arshk123/410-Final-Project/README.md

 The project is implemented as a web app using python and Flask for everything on the backend.
 Most of the frontend was created using the Bootstrap framework along with basic HTML, CSS, and JavaScript.
 The code for the recommendation system can be found in the recommender.py file, and the code that performs sentiment analysis and generates a rating for each artist is in the artist_rating.py file.
 Most of the functions in these files are called from the project.py.
 This file is where each of the endpoints for the website live, and it is where the majority of the data formatting and serving of the webpages occurs.

+Individual Contributions

+Ryan (rgates3): Design and implementation of front end, initial setup and deployment to Heroku, helping create and edit video presentation

+Tejas (tsharm5): Writing code that performs sentiment analysis on pitchfork, creation of webpages on the front end, writing various scripts for database population, helping create and edit video presentation

+Arsh (khndlwl3): Design and implementation of recommendation system, design and implementation of database, helping create video presentation

 Overview of all Technology Used
 ------------
 ### Programming Languages Used